TideIllustrated - Alabama basketball guard Dom Welch a game-time decision for SEC opener

 “Dom was able to get a workout in last night,” Oats said.
 “He practiced with the team today.
 He’s still dealing with the calf strain.
 He didn’t go through the full practice today.
 He went through parts of it to see how he felt.
 We’ll see how he feels tomorrow, go through shootaround and then make a determination.”

-Welch’s return would certainly be welcomed by Alabama.
-In 33 starts last season with St. Bonaventure last season, the 6-foot-5, 205-pound guard averaged 12.3 points and 6.0 rebounds while shooting 41.4% from the floor and 37.4% from beyond arc.
+If Welch does play against Mississippi State, Oats noted that he will be on a minutes restriction.
+However, the 6-foot-5, 205-pound guard's return would be welcomed in any capacity.
+In 33 starts last season with St. Bonaventure last season, Welch averaged 12.3 points and 6.0 rebounds while shooting 41.4% from the floor and 37.4% from beyond arc.

 While Welch’s status is still unknown, Oats said Alabama will see the return of freshman starter Noah Clowney, who missed the Crimson Tide’s win over Jackson State with an illness last week.
 Clowney leads Alabama with 8.8 rebounds per game and is also averaging 9.5 points per contest.